Local Scale Invariance in Quantum Theory: A Non-Hermitian Pilot-Wave Formulation: Spin-1/2 relativistic particle

 \section{Spin-1/2 relativistic particle}

-Let us incorporate relativity in our approach by applying it to the case of a Dirac particle in external electromagnetic field.
-The Dirac equation in external electromagnetic field in Minkowski space is given by
+We generalize here to the relativistic regime by implementing our approach for the case of a Dirac particle in curved spacetime, coupled to an external electromagnetic field.
+The Dirac equation is given by